Nishantbhagat57/backup-gen/README.md

 # backup-gen

-**Backup URL Wordlist Generator** is a useful penetration testing tool that helps generate a comprehensive list of potential backup file URLs based on a given list of live URLs and associated backup file extensions or backup file wordlist.
+**Backup Files URLs Generator** is a useful penetration testing tool that helps generate a comprehensive list of potential backup file URLs based on a given list of live URLs and associated backup file extensions or backup file wordlist.

 ## Table of Contents